Salling Group – Denmark’s Largest Retailer

-As Denmark’s biggest retailer, Salling Group prides itself on keeping one step ahead of demand.
+As Denmark’s biggest retailer, Salling Group prides itself on staying one step ahead of demand.
 To satisfy customers in each corner of the country, it operates discount stores, supermarkets and hypermarkets, and now even restaurants and coffee shops.
-The company, which also has presence in Poland and Germany, serves 11 million people every week and is growing fast.
+The company is growing fast and also has presence in Poland and Germany, serving 11 million people every week.

-In the area of technology, for more than a decade it has invested heavily in digital commerce and Salling Group now also offers a seamless online shopping experience through its Føtex, Bilka and department store brands.
+For more than a decade it has invested heavily in digital commerce.
+Salling Group now offers a seamless online shopping experience through its Føtex, Bilka and department store brands.
 By integrating online and offline retailing, establishing popular e-commerce sites and rolling out a click-and-collect service for grocery buyers, the group has moved smoothly into the digital age.

 “We said ‘the volumes are so big that we just have to be there’,” says Steen Kronborg, Chief Enterprise Architect.
 “We needed an actual presence, we couldn’t wait any more, so there was real urgency.
 Then the real challenge was that we had not only one project, but actually we had a new building project, we had a new warehouse supply chain project, we had a new front-end project – so it was more the combined effort of making a completely new business that was a concern [when Salling Group started].”